Project

 person.(name: "John Smith", dob: "invalid date")

-Another use-case for Datacaster.absent is to directly set some key to that value.
+Another use case for Datacaster.absent is to directly set some key to that value.
 In that case, it will be removed from the resultant hash.
-The most convenient way to do that is to use remove type (described above in this file):
+The most convenient way to do that is to use the remove cast:

 anonimized_person =